 The Principal Contractor should ensure that the client is aware of their duties, Principal Designer has been appointed and HSE notified of the project (where necessary)

-They must plan, manage, monitor and coordinate the construction phase of a project:
+Then they must plan, manage, monitor and coordinate the construction phase of a project:

 - planning: preparing a construction phase plan that ensures the work is carried out without risk to health or safety

 - managing: implementing the plan, including facilitating co-operation and co-ordination between contractors

 - monitoring: reviewing, revising and refining the plan and checking work is being carried out safely and without risks to health

 - securing the site: taking steps to prevent unauthorised access to the site by using fencing and other controls

 - providing welfare facilities: making sure that facilities are provided throughout the construction phase

 - providing site induction: giving workers, visitors and others information about risks and rules that are relevant to the site work and their work

 - liaising on design: discussing with the principal designer any design or change to a design.